Top Indie Games of September: Building Nicely, Delivering Funnily, Investigating Gloomily, and More

 Bloodthief

-Bloodthief is a fast-paced, bloody dungeon-runner in dark medieval dungeons.
-In general, there is not much to tell about the game: minimalist 3D graphics with a touch of fantasy Middle Ages and one sword for all enemies.
+Bloodthief is a fast-paced, bloody dungeon-runner in gloomy medieval dungeons.
+In general, there is nothing special to tell about the game: minimalistic 3D graphics with a touch of fantasy Middle Ages and one sword for all enemies.
 But the whole point is in the gameplay.

-You don't just kill opponents, but literally fly through them—like a ghost with a blade.
+You don't just kill opponents, but literally fly through them - like a ghost with a blade.
 A kind of medieval Ghostrunner "on a minimal scale."
 Only the difficulty is turned to the maximum, and the speed should be no worse than in Neon White.
 It is difficult to convey the drive of such games in words.
-Trailers partially convey the sensations, but you can truly feel the кайф from the speedrun only by playing.
+Trailers partially convey the sensations, but you can truly feel the thrill of a speedrun only by playing.

-Here, combat and movement are merged into one: hesitate for even a moment—and you're dead.
-The blood of enemies gives temporary buffs—you fly faster, jump higher, die less often.
-This creates a loop of continuous high-speed killing: to live—you need to kill, and as quickly as possible.
+Here, combat and movement are fused together: if you hesitate even for a moment, you are dead.
+The blood of enemies gives temporary buffs - you fly faster, jump higher, die less often.
+This creates a loop of continuous high-speed killing: to live, you need to kill, and as quickly as possible.

-The levels are not procedural, but saturated with secrets, detours, and hidden artifacts that unlock new abilities.
+The levels are not procedural, but are full of secrets, detours and hidden artifacts that unlock new abilities.
 However, the main reward is not in skills, but in the feeling of a perfect sweep, when the entire level turns into one long combination, and your name appears at the top of the rating.

-We will not definitely recommend Bloodthief.
-If you are close to this style—take a closer look.
-If you haven't tried anything like this yet—it's worth a look.
-But is it worth starting with Bloodthief—the question.
+We will definitely not recommend Bloodthief.
+If you like this style, take a closer look.
+If you haven't tried anything like this yet, it's worth a look.
+But whether it's worth starting with Bloodthief is a question.
 Ghostrunner, although more expensive, is much more beautiful.
-And Neon White, given the age of the project, can often be bought with a significant discount.
-Or you can take a closer look at the fresh JETRUNNER, which is below.
+And Neon White, given the age of the project, can often be bought at a significant discount.
+Or you can take a look at the fresh JETRUNNER, which is below.

 Image belongs to Blargis.